+Brian A. Kessens.
 Mr. Kessens joined the Adviser in 2008.
-He has been a portfolio manager of the Adviser since July 2013, a Managing Director of the Adviser since January 2015, and a member of the Investment Committee since June 30, 2015.
-Mr. Kessens has served as president of the Tortoise Power and Energy Infrastructure Fund, Inc. and Tortoise Pipeline & Energy Fund, Inc. closed-end funds since June 2015.
+He has been a senior portfolio manager of the Adviser since February 2019, a Managing Director of the Adviser since January 2015, and a member of the Investment Committee of our Adviser since June 30, 2015.
+He was a portfolio manager of the Adviser from July 2013 to January 2019.
 He was a senior investment analyst of the Adviser from June 2012 to July 2013, and an investment analyst from 2008 to June 2012.
 Previously, from 2004 to 2008, he was a vice president in Citigroup's global energy investment banking practice.
 Prior to Citigroup, he served from 1997 to 2002 as a field artillery officer in the United States Army.
 Mr. Kessens earned a Master of Business Administration from Columbia Business School in New York and a Bachelor of Science in economics from the United States Military Academy at West Point.
 He earned his CFA designation in 2006.